JGarza189/genome-utilities/README.md

 ## Overview:

 This repository holds a curated collection of tools and supplementary information for basic analysis of genetic data.
-Created to support tasks such as sequence alignment and data visualization, this suite supports workflows in molecular biology.
+Created to support tasks such as sequence alignment and data visualization, this suite of resources supports workflows in molecular biology.